 Although we already have an amount of hyaluronic acid in our skin, the body’s natural production of it slows down as we age.
-This is why ageing skin often looks dehydrated and dry – and why boosting the skin with hyaluronic acid can give a plumper and more youthful appearance.
+This is why ageing skin often looks dehydrated and dry – and why boosting the skin can give a plumper and more youthful appearance.
 The more acid the skin has, the more water it can retain.

 How can hyaluronic acid be used on the skin?